conzjiang/dollabill/README.md

 # TODO
 - Allow for event namespacing
-- Ideally, when appending, allow original reference to $$ object to persist on the page somewhere
+- Ideally, when appending, allow original reference to dollabill object to persist on the page somewhere